mahadazad/page-scraper/README.md

 Page Scraper
 =============

 Easy to use page scraper with just few lines of code.
-Scrap data from any website using xpath.
+Scrap data from any website using XPath or CSS Selector.

 Intoduction:
 ============